Andrettin/Wyrmsun/readme.txt

 - Miscellaneous tech tree code improvements.
 - If there is any incomplete quest available, then its map will now be automatically selected when starting the single player game menu.
 - Added "The Gnomes of the Saline Mountains" (by Anna Goldmark Gross, 1912, in the public domain) to the encyclopedia texts.
+- There is now a boolean field ("Transparent") which allows making a unit type's image transparent.

 * Quests
 - Added On the Vanaquisl quest.